FlamingTempura/bibtex-tidy/README.md

       Only allow one of each field in each entry.
 Enabled by default.

   --generate-keys
-      [Experimental] For all entries replace the key with a new key of the form
+      For all entries replace the key with a new key of the form
       <author><year><title>.
 A JabRef citation pattern can be provided.
+This is an
+      experimental option that may change without warning.

   --max-authors
       Truncate authors if above a given number into "and others".